friflo/friflo-EcGui-MonoGame/README.md

 ```
 ECS
-- DemoECS.cs        - Creates an example store with some entities.
+- DemoECS.cs      Creates an example store with some entities.
 Show how to customize EcGui.
-- DemoType.cs       - Contains various example types: components, relations, tags, custom types and enums
+- DemoType.cs     Contains various example types: components, relations, tags, custom types and enums
+- TypeDrawers.cs  Custom TypeDrawer's are optional.
-- TypeDrawers.cs    - Are optional and showcase how to create custom TypeDrawer's for specific custom types like: Point, Color, ...
+                  They enable to render custom types in a single line.
+E.g. types like: Point, Color, ...

-ImGuiNet            - Contains the source to connect MonoGame Input and Rendering to ImGui.NET.
+ImGuiNet          Contains the source to connect MonoGame Input and Rendering to ImGui.NET.
                   This folder should be copied to your project as is.
 ```

 ## License